01303 840499

 Payment must be made at the time of consultation, or when your pet goes home if they are admitted to the clinic.

-We routinely deal with pet insurance companies - bring a claim form with you and we will ensure it is submitted promptly to reclaim the cost for you.
-If major surgery is planned, we can sometimes arrange for payment to be made directly to us for a modest administration fee.
+We routinely deal with pet insurance companies - please bring your policy details with you and we will ensure any claim is submitted as quickly as possible.
+If major surgery is planned, we can sometimes arrange for payment to be made directly to us, however, we do charge an administration fee for this as a Pre-Authorisation is required from your insurers.
+Please talk to our reception team for more information

 We accept all major credit cards including American Express.